Make-Magazine/makehub/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 2.3.0 =
+* Member Access Controls - Handled message permission issues from members on the network to the administrator
+* OneSignal - Small improvements to not trigger multiple Web Push notifications for forum discussion and reply when members are mentioned
+* Zoom - Small zoom integration update for the social group by replacing the deprecated 'verification token' field in the settings with 'security token'
+* Zoom - Handled gutenberg block timezone sync issue with the zoom dashboard
+* Zoom - Handled group reminder email for zoom meeting/webinar is missing join link issue
+* Coding Standards - Significant code refactoring to fix PHP 8 warnings and notices
+* Coding Standards - Significant code refactoring to fix PHP 8.2 deprecation errors, warnings, and notices

 = 2.2.9 =
 * Moderation - Small pusher compatibility update for private messages new moderation workflow